 So, the first step in increasing the number of nursing students who complete the programme is to pay their living costs.
 There will always be some attrition from nursing courses: not all will find they can cope with the role and not all will make the academic grade.
 But there would be several thousand more registered nurses every year if the current drop out rate of one in four could be reduced to one in ten.

-There is, of course, another step that needs to be made: to increase the pay of registered nurses and reduce the number who leave the profession prematurely.
+Another step is needed: to increase the pay of registered nurses and reduce the number who leave the profession prematurely.
 According to the Health Foundation, “Between 2010/11 and 2020/21 the pay of NHS staff will have declined in real terms (i.e. adjusted for inflation) by at least 12%.”

 Most of Britain’s major hospitals are in city centres, and most nurses can only afford to live on the outskirts – so they work 12-hour shifts, and travel for a couple more.
 Not surprisingly, many find this unsustainable.
 Again, a small percentage reduction in the number of registered staff leaving the profession prematurely would increase staffing numbers by thousands.